nanjiangshu/proq3/README.md

 4. If you don't have "keras" package, install it by typing `pip install keras`

+5. If you don't have "Theano" package, install it by typing `pip install Theano`

 ##Test run

 Go to ProQ3 installation directory and type